Cray-HPE/docs-csm/operations/rack_resiliency/Setup_of_Rack_Resiliency.md

 ## Kubernetes setup

-The below stages are used to setup Kubernetes zones and apply the [Kyverno Policy](Kyverno_Policy.md).
+The below stage is used to setup Kubernetes zones.

 ### Kubernetes zoning